AresMUSH/aresmush/game/plugins/fs3combat/help/actions.md

 `combat/pass` - Take no action this turn.

+`combat/fullauto <list of targets>` - Fire a full-auto burst

+`combat/explode <list of targets>` - Use an explosive weapon.

 `combat/suppress <target>` - Use suppressive fire
-    A full-auto or explosive weapon can specify a list of up to 5 targets.
+    A full-auto weapon can specify a list of up to 3 targets.

 `combat/subdue <target>` - Subdues or disarms a target.
 `combat/escape` – Attempts to escape while subdued.